If you are reading this text you have probably already decided that

 Making your choice

-There are a couple of different ways to setup Alan.
-Your options also vary depending on your platform.
+You can setup Alan in basically two different ways.
+Your options vary a bit depending on your platform.
 In the following we will be covering the three most common today - Windows, MacOSX and Linux, and describe the steps to set up a working Alan environment.

 Basically, there are three separate steps that you repeat (over and over) when you develop an Alan game: